Lesson 11: Economics of Biomass Production – Ethanol, Butanol, and Biodiesel

 We’ve been going over the chemistry and processing aspects of making ethanol, butanol, and biodiesel, so now we’re going to throw in some economics!
 Cool!
 If the processes are not economic, then they won’t happen.
 The first part of the lesson will include some background information on the economic aspects of energy evaluation.
-Then we’ll focus on current costs of ethanol, butanol, and biodiesel, and what tend to be the best sources for making biofuels.
-We’ll finish off the lesson by comparing the amount of energy required to grow, harvest, and make the fuel to the amount energy available in the fuel.
+Then we’ll focus on the current costs of ethanol, butanol, and biodiesel, and what tend to be the best sources for making biofuels.
+We’ll finish off the lesson by comparing the amount of energy required to grow, harvest, and make the fuel, to the amount of energy available in the fuel.

 By the end of this lesson, you should be able to: